ma-b/hirsch-walks/Spindles/docs/src/man/plots.md

 Can be any [series](https://docs.juliaplots.org/latest/generated/attributes_series/), [plot](https://docs.juliaplots.org/latest/generated/attributes_plot/),
 [subplot](https://docs.juliaplots.org/latest/generated/attributes_subplot/),
-or [axis attribute](https://docs.juliaplots.org/latest/generated/attributes_axis/) defined by Plots.jl.
+or [axis attributes](https://docs.juliaplots.org/latest/generated/attributes_axis/) defined by Plots.jl.
 See also the [Plots.jl documentation](https://docs.juliaplots.org/latest/attributes/) on attributes and aliases.
 Note that not all available attributes have an effect for plotting polytopes, though.

 Among the supported series attributes, fill attributes such as `fillalpha`, `fillcolor`, `fillstyle` apply to the face itself.
-Line attributes such as `linealpha`, `linecolor`, `linestyle`, `linewidth` apply to its edges and marker attributes such as `markersize`, `markeralpha`, `markercolor` apply to the vertex markers.
+Line attributes such as `linealpha`, `linecolor`, `linestyle`, `linewidth` apply to its edges and marker attributes such as `markersize`, `markeralpha`, `markercolor` apply to vertex markers (see also the examples below).

 !!! note "Hardcoded attributes"
     Currently, label attributes (font, size, colour) cannot be modified.